 - Electrical equipment safety regulations require that all electrical equipment supplied 'in the course of business' is safe.
 There is no specific requirement for annual maintenance, but to ensure electrical equipment remains safe, you are strongly advised to have it checked and serviced regularly by a registered electrician.

-- The general product safety regulations apply if you provide self-catering accommodation.
-The essential requirements are to ensure that you supply only safe products to your guests, and to ensure that a product remains safe throughout its period of use.
+- The essential requirements are to ensure that you supply only safe products to your customers, and to ensure that a product remains safe throughout its period of use.
+The general product safety regulations also apply if you provide self-catering accommodation.

 Installing and maintaining gas appliances

-Each year there are fatalities from carbon monoxide poisoning caused by poorly installed or badly maintained gas appliances and flues as well as complaints from guests about the safety of gas appliances provided in their accommodation premises.
-The Gas Safety (Installation and Use) Regulations 1998 are there to protect you and your guests.
+Each year there are fatalities from carbon monoxide poisoning caused by poorly installed or badly maintained gas boilers, appliances and flues as well as complaints from guests about the safety of gas appliances provided in accommodation premises.
+The Gas Safety (Installation and Use) Regulations 1998 are there to protect your staff and your customers.

 They supplement any responsibilities you may have under the Health and Safety at Work, etc Act 1974 and the Management of Health and Safety at Work Regulations 1999.